 Little Brown Dog Workshop sells unpainted wooden peg dolls and shapes as craft parts and not as toys.

-As lots of customers want to use wooden parts to make toys, we are adding extra information to help you choose the product that is right for you.
-We are starting to have testing done on some of our products according to EN71 toy safety standards.
+As lots of customers want to use wooden parts to make toys, we are starting to have testing done on some of our products according to EN71 toy safety standards to help you choose the product that is right for you.

-You can be sure our parts that are EN71 compliant are suitable for making toys, but that doesn't automatically make them a finished toy or mean they are eligible for CE marking.
-For the shapes to become toys they need to be decorated and finished, and it is this completed toy that needs to demonstrate compliance and be CE marked.
-What they are decorated, dressed, painted and sealed with is just as important and the maker of the finished toy needs to demonstrate that all these elements, and the product packaging complies with toy safety legislation.
+You can be sure our parts that are EN71 compliant are suitable for making toys, but that doesn't mean they are a finished toy or can be CE marked.
+For the shapes to become toys they need to be decorated and finished, and it is this completed toy and its packaging that needs to demonstrate compliance and be CE marked.
+What the parts are decorated / dressed / painted and sealed with is just as important and the maker of the finished toy needs to demonstrate that all these elements, and the product packaging complies with toy safety legislation.
 There's a detailed process of testing, reporting, demonstrating conformity and marking to be dealt with before that completed item can be called a toy.